seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

    addArgument(parser, seqan::ArgParseArgument(
        seqan::ArgParseArgument::STRING, "TEXT"));

-Then, we add options to the parser using :dox:`ArgumentParser#addOption addOption`.
+Then, we add options to the parser using :dox:`ArgumentParser#addOption`.
 We pass the parser and an :dox:`ArgParseOption` object.

 .. code-block:: console